Types of Hazardous Waste

 Burying it can contaminate the soil.
 Storing the waste might be viable for a short period of time, until you can get it professionally cleaned and removed, but storage still carries long-term risks.

-Disposing of hazardous waste should be done by a professional.
+Disposing of hazardous and medical waste should be done by a professional.
 Life Savers Restoration has over 25 years of experience with doing this potentially dangerous work safely.
-A family-owned business that serves Henderson and Las Vegas, we work diligently and with great attention to detail to make sure you and your family are safe.

 Call us today at (702) 845-1325 or contact us online to set up an appointment for Henderson Hazardous Waste Disposal.